Sky-High Buttermilk Biscuits With Those Craggy, Butter-Catching Edges

 • Close-set baking: Placing biscuits touching so they rise taller with softer sides.

-Can I make buttermilk biscuits without buttermilk?
+Does it work to make buttermilk biscuits without buttermilk?

 Should biscuits touch when baking?